NigerOfficial Name: Republic of Niger

 For travel in any remote area of the country, the Department of State urges you to use registered guides and to travel with a minimum of two vehicles equipped with global positioning systems (GPS) and satellite phones (if possible).
 Travelers are advised to avoid restricted military areas and to consult local police authorities regarding itinerary and security arrangements.

 You should maintain security awareness at all times and avoid large public gatherings and street demonstrations.
-Even demonstrations intended to be peaceful can turn confrontational without warning.
-While the Embassy endeavors to alert U.S. citizens to demonstrations through the warden system when possible, due to the spontaneous nature of many street demonstrations it is not possible to inform U.S. citizens each time a demonstration occurs.
-Local radio and television stations are good sources for information as well.
+Remember, even demonstrations intended to be peaceful can turn confrontational without warning.
+While the Embassy endeavors to alert U.S. citizens to demonstrations when possible, due to the spontaneous nature of many street demonstrations it is not possible to inform U.S. citizens each time a demonstration occurs.
+Additionally, the government of Niger may block SMS, cellphone and social media access in an attempt to control protests, making communication difficult.
+Local radio and television stations are good sources for information.
+Security messages issued in connection with demonstrations and strikes will be posted on the Embassy or Consulate’s website separately under a section entitled, “Demonstration Notices.”

 Note to Non-Governmental Organization Workers: Following the murder of a French tourist in the region of Agadez in 2005, the Government of Niger began requiring not only that NGOs be registered and officially recognized, but also that they inform the Nigerien government of each mission they plan to undertake in Niger.
 The U.S. Embassy strongly recommends that NGO workers take the following steps to avoid detention and/or expulsion by Nigerien authorities: